Conduct Informational Interviews

 Some of the resources available to find professionals to conduct informational interviews include:

-- Trojan Network – Our free online professional networking and mentorship platform with alumni who have volunteered as information providers to fellow Trojans to assist with career advice and informational interviews.
+- Trojan Network – USC’s exclusive online professional networking and mentorship platform with alumni who have volunteered as information providers to fellow Trojans to assist with career advice and informational interviews.

 - LinkedIn – Students can connect with others in similar careers/fields of interest by utilizing the general, Advanced People, Alumni, Group, or Company search options.
 When the information seeker requests a connection, they should personalize the message to explain why they wish to connect and what outcome they are hoping for (i.e., an informational interview).
 Webinars on how to utilize LinkedIn are accessible via the “Resources” tab in connectSC and at LinkedIn learning.